kevinfrei/rollercoaster/README.md

   if the functions aren't at least calculable.
 * Make the time be a slider instead of an unchangeable clock?
 * Make the thing prettier.
-* Color-code the functions with the graph.
+* Color-code the function list with the graph line.
 * Improve the tests.
 A lot.
 * MathJS and AsciiMath aren't _quite_ compatible.
 The fix is to probably parse the AsciiMath and compile it myself.
 This seems like a lot of work.
   An alternative would be to translate the common mathjs expressions into their corresponding asciimath representation.
 This is probably less work.
 Both are going to take a fair bit of time...
+* Do I want to try to make it work on IE?
+Edge seems to work just fine...